Ernie Coombs: Television performances

-After retirement, Coombs continued to work as an entertainer, playing roles in Ross Petty's Christmas pantomimes of Peter Pan, Cinderella, and Aladdin, narrated a 2002 Canadian revival of the British animated television series, Simon in the Land of Chalk Drawings, and acted as a spokesman for children's charities.
+After retirement, Coombs continued to work as an entertainer, playing roles in Ross Petty's Christmas pantomimes of Peter Pan, Cinderella, and Aladdin; narrated a 2002 Canadian revival of the British animated television series, Simon in the Land of Chalk Drawings; and acted as a spokesman for children's charities.

-Coombs also did a travelling stage show called "Tales from the Tickle Trunk."
-In this show he would share stories about the making of the Mr. Dressup show, as well as the origins, and fates, of some of the characters.
+Coombs also did a travelling stage show called Tales from the Tickle Trunk, in which he shared stories about the making of Mr. Dressup, as well as the origins, and fates, of some of the characters.

 Personal life

 Coombs lived with his family in the city of Pickering, Ontario.

-His wife Marlene ran a day care at the former SS#3 schoolhouse on Finch Avenue East west of Neilson Road in Scarborough (east Toronto), called the Butternut Learning Centre (now Whitefield Christian Academy).
-They had two children: Christopher and Catherine.
+His wife Marlene (known as Lynn) ran a day care at the former SS#3 schoolhouse on Finch Avenue East west of Neilson Road in Scarborough (east Toronto), called the Butternut Learning Centre (now Whitefield Christian Academy).
+They had two children: Catherine and Christopher.
 Marlene was killed in a traffic accident in 1992; she was walking on the sidewalk of Yonge Street in Toronto, when a car hit her.
 The driver may have had a seizure, resulting in a loss of control of the vehicle.

 Coombs became a Canadian citizen in 1994.
 In 1996, he was named a Member of the Order of Canada.